awproksel/leadership-readme/readme.md

 > Each and every member of our team needs to help positively influence, guide, change, and improve our product, technology & processes.

 That is your role and the role of everyone on the team.
 At times you will need to be able to change the mindsets and beliefs of your team; this give and take, these professional debates, are not optional.
 They **will** make you a better engineer and leader, but they can be trying and often difficult.
 I'm here to provide guidance and course correct the conversation if need be, but I cannot and will not speak for you.

 #### 1 on 1 Meetings

-You should schedule a weekly, 30 minute conversation with me.  (see note about _I embrace a work/life balance_ about my availability)  I prefer that you schedule the meeting, so you can pick a time (and place) that works for you, your schedule, and avoids interrupting your flow.
+You should schedule a weekly, 30 minute conversation with me.
+I prefer that you schedule the meeting, so you can pick a time (and place) that works for you, your schedule, and avoids interrupting your flow.

 Our chats should be less about the status of your work, and more about *how* work is going.
 These are **your** meetings, but if you need a few ideas of things we can talk about, here is a brief list: